KJMJ

-KJMJ (580 AM), also known as Radio Maria USA, is a Catholic American radio station broadcasting from Alexandria, Louisiana.
-It is the originating station of The World Family of Radio Maria's US operations, airing Catholic programming including a mix of traditional Catholic worship and contemporary Christian music, along with a weekday Mass, frequent recitals of the Holy Rosary and various talk and teaching programs on the Catholic faith.
+KJMJ (580 AM) is a Catholic radio station broadcasting from Alexandria, Louisiana, United States.
+It is the originating station of Radio Maria USA, The World Family of Radio Maria's US operations, airing Catholic programming including a mix of traditional Catholic worship and contemporary Christian music, along with a weekday Mass, frequent recitals of the Holy Rosary and various talk and teaching programs on the Catholic faith.

 It is simulcast on nine full powered stations and one low powered translator, and its audio stream can be accessed from its website and via apps for iPhone, BlackBerry, Windows and Android mobile phone devices.

-Radio Maria USA also streams from the Tune In app for smartphones and Amazon's Fire tablets in addition to the portable Alexa device by speaking the verbal command "Alexa..Open Radio Maria."
+Radio Maria USA also streams on the TuneIn app.